Kingxukai/linux/Documentation/security/digsig.rst

 ============

 Digital signature verification API provides a method to verify digital signature.
-Currently digital signatures are used by the IMA/EVM integrity protection subsystem.
+Currently digital signatures are used by the woke IMA/EVM integrity protection subsystem.

 Digital signature verification is implemented using cut-down kernel port of GnuPG multi-precision integers (MPI) library.
 The kernel port provides